What is a Fractional Share?

 - The first and foremost reason to buy such shares is the limitation of a fund with the investor.

-- They enables anyone to trade with the money they have.
-Since high entry costs can be a difficult barrier it makes entry into the market with shorter funds.
+- They enable anyone to trade with the money they have.
+Since high entry costs can be a difficult barrier, it makes entry into the market with shorter funds.

-- One of the positive reasons to buy these shares is that these are meant for risk-averse investors and give them the opportunity to test the market in their initial learning.
+- One of the positive reasons to buy these shares is that these are meant for risk-averse investors and allow them to test the market in their initial learning.

 - Diversification: An investor can diversify its portfolio with multiple stocks when he has traded with fractional shares.
-Even if one chooses the cheaper stock, he can pick up more than 10 or more of such stocks to make a bigger portfolio and diversify the loss as well as profit.
+Even if one chooses the cheaper stock, he can pick up more than ten or more of such stocks to make a more significant portfolio and diversify the loss as well as profit.
 Diversification helps in lowering the risk while increasing the profit potential in the long term.

 - Flexibility: They provide flexibility in a way that not all of your money needs to be invested.
 Accordingly, investors may invest in multiple such stocks to enlarge diversity in a portfolio.

 - Money can be Used All Time: It helps the buyer to use all of its money at all times.
-For example, if an investor wishes to buy a stock of ABC inc. having a share price of $400 but he has only 50$, such an investor can buy fractional shares of ABC Inc. Accordingly, investors need not wait until he has enough money to buy the one complete share of a particular stock.
+For example, if an investor wishes to buy a stock of ABC inc. Having a share price of $400, but he has only 50$, such an investor can purchase fractional shares of ABC Inc. Accordingly, investors need not wait until he has enough money to buy the one complete share of a particular stock.

-- Excellent Opportunity for Newer Investor: For the newbie investor, investing in these shares can be a good start to learn and explore more with lesser risk.
+- Excellent Opportunity for Newer Investor: For the newbie investor, investing in these shares can be an excellent start to learn and explore more with lesser risk.
 The newer investor can apply his strategies and learnings within the market.

-One of the major drawbacks of fractional shares is the difficulty of trading i.e. only way to trade in such shares is through a major brokerage firm.
-If the brokerage firm does not find many investors for a single stock which is fractionated, it might end up denying the allotment of these shares.
+One of the significant drawbacks of fractional shares is the difficulty of trading, i.e., the only way to trade in such shares is through a major brokerage firm.
+If the brokerage firm does not find many investors for a single stock, which is fractionated, it might end up denying the allotment of these shares.
 Also, the time taken in fractionating the share is still higher than purchasing a single lot share.
 Moreover, the tax assessment of trading in these shares becomes complex.

 Trading in fractional shares is possible with a small number of monetary funds.
 Also, it helps to diversify an investor’s portfolio.
 Share split may not always result in an even number of remaining stocks.
-These trades are a good opportunity for small and new investors as they provide more returns with lesser less risk.
-One of the major drawbacks of these shares is the difficulty of trading i.e. only way to trade in fractional shares is through the major brokerage firms.
+These trades are an excellent opportunity for small and new investors as they provide more returns with lesser less risk.
+One of the significant drawbacks of these shares is the difficulty of trading, i.e., the only way to trade in fractional shares is through the major brokerage firms.